-Next spring we hope to take her back to Canada to have a pro build our mast [I want a Crows’ Nest, too]. & I can’t wait to see Tony, the Shipwright come back.
-Maybe we’ll get our dinette & beautiful wood floors.
-He will finish the galley w/ drawers aft of the stove.
-We’ll build an ice box/ refrigerator between the sink and the stove.
-Not sure about having a quarter berth since I’d like BIG storage in the aft area next to the engine – the other side w/ the big exhaust pipe we’ll put in our wet locked like Idefix has.
+Next spring we hope to take her back to Canada to have a pro build our mast.
+I want a Crows' Nest, too.
+I can't wait to see Tony, the Shipwright come back.
+Maybe we'll get our dinette and beautiful wood floors.
+He will finish the galley with drawers aft of the stove.
+We'll build an ice box/ refrigerator between the sink and the stove.
+Not sure about having a quarter berth since I'd like BIG storage in the aft area next to the engine the other side with the big exhaust pipe we'll put in our wet locker like Idefix has.
 Carl had a good idea to put tool storage under the deck behind the steering station.
-Ok, that’s all in the future – here’s how the last few weeks went on the project starting with the…..
+Ok, that's all in the future here's how the last few weeks went on the project starting with the.

-First trip around the Nanaimo waterfront with Evan & Tony!
+First trip around the Nanaimo waterfront with Evan and Tony!
 We went out around part of Newcastle Island, then through the anchorage.
 It was SO fun.
-We saw 2 other Brent boats – Dar Me’ & another.
-All went well EXCEPT we still had the air lock in the motor somewhere and “Suzie” over heated.
-Be sure to follow start up procedures very closely – especially with the coolant when starting the engine.
-In fact, the last little time we motored her to her winter home was the first time she didn’t over heat.
-FINALY the air lock had pushed thru’.
-Carl had removed the thermostat for the drive down to America. & it took all that bashing around across Haro Straight before the lock seemed to un – lock.
+We saw 2 other Brent boats Dar Mi and another.
+All went well EXCEPT we still had the air lock in the motor somewhere and "Suzie" over heated.
+Be sure to follow start up procedures very closely especially with the coolant when starting the engine.
+In fact, the last little time we motored her to her winter home was the first time she didn't over heat.
+Finally the air lock had pushed thru.
+Carl had removed the thermostat for the drive down to America.
+It took all that bashing around across Haro Straight before the lock seemed to unlock.

-The last week in Newcastle Marina we had Tony do the steering station, settee, & galley counter.
-We hooked up the propane stove & were able to cook on the voyage to America – SO COOL!
-Everything’s basically roughed in BUT the dinette is not there yet.
+The last week in Newcastle Marina we had Tony do the steering station, settee, and galley counter.
+We hooked up the propane stove and were able to cook on the voyage to America SO COOL!
+Everything's basically roughed in BUT the dinette is not there yet.

-We painted the primer, black, then red tar, then 2 white mid- coats before the final Marker White on the deck.
-We’ll need to so another one of those then the non-skid next spring.
-We also need to do the bottom paint which will be black next spring, & put on the zincs.
-We only had zinc on the propeller shaft & it was pretty beaten by the time we got to America!
+We painted the primer, black, then red tar, then 2 white mid coats before the final Marker White on the deck.
+We'll need to so another one of those then the nonskid next spring.
+We also need to do the bottom paint which will be black next spring, and put on the zincs.
+We only had zinc on the propeller shaft and it was pretty beaten by the time we got to America!

-August 27th – Moving’ Day.
 This was a logistical nightmare!
-We had to have a BIG crane lift MOM, then put her on a trailer of another trucking company, take her to the sand blaster – drop the trailer w/ MOM on it, go away.
+We had to have a BIG crane lift MOM, then put her on a trailer of another trucking company, take her to the sand blaster drop the trailer with MOM on it, go away.
 Sandblasted then primed [4 hours], come back, take her to Newcastle Marina.
-She was 3 inches under the Chase River Bridge & we just held our breath as she went under the bridge for we followed the semi to town!
-Whew!!!!!!!!!
-That was a SPENDIE day, needless to say!!!!!!!!!
+She was 3 inches under the Chase River Bridge and we just held our breath as she went under the bridge for we followed the semi to town!
+Whew!
+That was a SPENDIE day, needless to say!
 Carl joked that it was simply amazing to get 4 different Canadian outfits to coordinate at exact times.
-However, the day before I’d gone to the sandblaster – who had already said he’d do the job 2 -3 weeks prior, and picked him up to look at MOM.
-Later that day the boss drove out to the woods and said that this job was too small and wasn’t worth their time to do.
-So, we had lined him up, I go get the kid who’s gonna do the job the next day, tell him he can’t take more than 3 hours to blast – 2 would be better, and now they can’t be bothered THE DAY BEFORE!!!!!!!!!
-SO Carl, thank God, says, “Well could you do the first primer paint after you sand blast?”
-So that cinched the deal for they wheedled another “C” note out of us that way. & I was glad not to paint the first coat of primer after that day – which we would have had they not done it.
+However, the day before I'd gone to the sandblaster who had already said he'd do the job 2 to 3 weeks prior, and picked him up to look at MOM.
+Later that day the boss drove out to the woods and said that this job was too small and wasn't worth their time to do.
+We had lined him up, I go get the kid who's gonna do the job the next day, tell him he can't take more than 3 hours to blast, 2 would be better, and now they can't be bothered THE DAY BEFORE!
+Carl said, "Well could you do the first primer paint after you sand blast?"
+So that cinched the deal for they wheedled another "C" note out of us that way.
+I was glad not to paint the first coat of primer after that day which we would have had they not done it.
 As it was it took 3 hours to peel the duct tape off all the surfaces we didn’t want blasted.
-Note: the back spray from the sand did scratch up our life rail pretty bad – BUT Carl said he can buff that out.
+The back spray from the sand did scratch up our life rail pretty bad BUT Carl said he can buff that out.

-Up until Moving Day in the forest we had painted her hull & helped Tony rough in.
-Carl worked on the engine hooking up all the hoses, wires, etc. Evan had built the exhaust pipe for dry exhaust YEAH BABY! & finished another water tank and put that under the V-berth.
-The anchor winch is amazing and was finished & placed in those final hours in the forest.
+Up until Moving Day in the forest we had painted her hull and helped Tony rough in.
+Carl worked on the engine hooking up all the hoses, wires, etc. Evan had built the exhaust pipe for dry exhaust YEAH BABY!
+Finished another water tank and put that under the V-berth.
+The anchor winch is amazing and was finished and placed in those final hours in the forest.

 We are especially glad we put conduit in before we foamed.
-Tony exclaimed, “Now that’s a Hot Damn” when we slipped the propane hose from the outside tank to the inside stove through a large [I think 1 inch] conduit.
-We have conduit that runs from mid-ships to front & again amidships to aft on both sides.
+Tony exclaimed, "Now that's a Hot Damn" when we slipped the propane hose from the outside tank to the inside stove through a large [I think 1 inch] conduit.
+We have conduit that runs from midships to front and again amidships to aft on both sides.

 November 28, 2007